 Materials Cast glass, sandblasted glass, holograms, brass

-Stephen Hawking a British Cosmologist recognized for his theoretical resolution concerning the origin of the universe known as the big bang.
-He had also done extensive work on the circumstances surrounding black holes.
-For more than 50 years he has been afflicted with amyotrophic lateral sclerosis (ALS) a debilitating neuro-muscular disease.
+Stephen Hawking was a British Cosmologist recognized for his theoretical resolution concerning the origin of the universe known as the big bang.
+He has also done extensive work on the circumstances surrounding black holes.
+When he died in 2018 at the age of 76, he had been afflicted with amyotrophic lateral sclerosis (ALS) a debilitating neuro-muscular disease for more than 50 years.
 His life was a true miracle in that regard given that the normal life span for someone with ALS is only a few years from the time of diagnosis.

-He received worldwide recognition for his scientific studies, and a great deal of effort by the team that surrounds him went into maintaining his ability to continue to work despite his physical problems.
-A number of years ago he lost his ability to speak and through advanced technology developed by the wizards of Silicon Valley, he acquired a computer-generated voice that is triggered by the muscular movements of his right cheek.
+He received worldwide recognition for his scientific studies and a great deal of effort by the team that surrounded him went into maintaining his ability to work despite his physical problems.
+A number of years before he died, he lost his ability to speak and through advanced technology developed by the wizards of Silicon Valley, he acquired a computer-generated voice that was triggered by the muscular movements of his right cheek.

 For this sculpture I have chosen to portray Professor Hawking in four different stages of his life from his youth when he had his eureka moment after discovering the work of Ralph Penrose on singularity through the development of his ALS.
 The large central head is made of sandblasted carved flat glass that has a thickness of 25mm and is 1-meter 35cm in height.
 The three surrounding heads, which are two times life-size have been fabricated in a more complete three-dimensional relief made from kiln formed glass.